You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 - Companionship: If your workday is long, doggy daycare, a dog walker, or a pet sitter can make a significant difference to a dog that struggles with extended alone time.

-- Toy rotation: Keep novelty alive by rotating toys rather than leaving everything out at once — a rediscovered toy registers as genuinely new to your dog.
+- Toy rotation: Keep novelty alive by rotating toys rather than leaving everything out at once.
+Surprisingly, a rediscovered toy registers as genuinely new to your dog.

 - Socialization: Playdates with other dogs or group training classes provide both mental stimulation and social engagement in one session.

-For a more detailed breakdown of enrichment strategies and how they affect behavior, see our guide on how to stop your dog from chewing their bed — the principles apply equally here.
+For a more detailed breakdown of enrichment strategies and their effects on behavior, see our guide on how to stop your dog from chewing their bed — the principles apply equally here.

 6. Managing Excitement Urination